nobuto-m/serverspec-maas-juju/README.md

 serverspec-maas-juju
 ====================

-This spec files assume to be executed on Juju client node with serverspec.
+This spec assumes to be executed on Juju client node with serverspec.

 Regarding serverspec itself, please refer:
  - http://serverspec.org/